 Design Innovation for the Internet of Things is a two-day course that provides a framework for thinking about the co-evolution of design and technology, with a focus on emerging trends in the Internet of Things.
-This open-enrollment program will first run December 4-5, 2017.
+This open-enrollment program will run August 6-7, 2018.
 Led by Bjoern Hartmann, faculty director of the Jacobs Institute, it will take place in Jacobs Hall, an interdisciplinary space for innovation at the intersection of human-centered design and emerging technology.

 The “Internet of Things” (IoT) is the concept associated with devices becoming connected as the cost of sensors and connectivity continues to plunge.
 Connected devices can be as simple as a toaster signaling its status, or as complex as a jet engine streaming real-time updates during flight.
 More than 50 billion IoT connected devices are expected by 2020.